Overview

 CHIPS and Science Act of 2022

-Biden signing the CHIPS and Science Act of 2022
+The CHIPS and Science Act of 2022 includes provisions for quantum networking and communication

 The CHIPS and Science Act of 2022 amended the National Quantum Initiative Act to authorize R&D in quantum networking infrastructure, the development of standards in quantum networking and communication, the establishment of a program to facilitate a competitive, merit-reviewed base process for access to U.S.-based quantum computing resources for research purposes, and the integration of quantum information science and engineering into the STEM curriculum at all education levels.
 It also explicitly includes quantum information science in the new NSF Directorate for Technology, Innovation, and Partnerships, as well as in existing Federal scholarship programs.
-A news post is available here.

 ↑ Top